12 May, 2026

 What Makes a Good Skill

-After months of iteration, we've found that effective Skills share five characteristics:
+After months of iteration, we've found that effective Skills share six characteristics:

 Precise triggers help Claude know when to activate.
+The description field has a tight budget and gets truncated dynamically, so we lead with the use case in keyword-first form.
 "Use this for React components" is too broad.
 "Use this when creating data-heavy table views with filtering and export" works.

 Strong directives matter.
 "Consider using error boundaries" gets ignored.
 "MUST implement error boundaries for all data-fetching components" gets applied.